kkorshunova/multichain-martini-go/README.md

 New features include:
  - *inter*molecular and *intra*molecular Go-bonds are clearly distinguished, with two separate $\varepsilon$-values defined by the user
  - separation of Go-bonds is realized via the combination of multiple virtual site (VS) and exclusion groups
- - flexible chain-identification procedure
+ - flexible chain identification procedure

 ## Repository content:
 - `sorted_goVirt.py`: the script
 - `martini_v3.0.0_go.itp`: modified martini force field to be used with the script
-- `docs/`: directory containing the flowchart of the "sorted_goVirt" script (to be updated)
+- `docs/`: directory containing documentation
 - `test_sytems/`: directory containing example test system files (to be updated)

 ## How it works:
-- the script requires no installation, simply change file permissions (e.g.: `chmod u+x`)
+- the script requires no installation: simply change file permissions to make it executable (e.g.: `chmod u+x`)
 - required Python packages:
   - argparse
   - numpy